Course Syllabus

 Homework: Homework assignments will be collected on a regular basis and you will be told when the work is due.
 As doing homework is very important for learning the material in this course, it will count as 30% of your grade.

 Group Work: Some of the problems appear in groups and the computations can become tedious.
-Therefore, to relieve you of some of this, you will be assigned a couple of group projects.
-Some of these may involve using the computing facilities.
+Therefore, to relieve you of some of this, you will be assigned a group project.
+This will involve using the computing facilities.
 This will count 10% of your grade.

-Exams and Grades: Exams and Grades: There will be a two 50 minute exams and a final exam.
+Exams and Grades: Exams and Grades: There will be a two regular exams and a final exam.
 The exams will cover the basic material up to the date of the exam.
 The tentative dates for the exams are below.

 Your final grade will be based on the following: